 When they returned to Minnesota in June of 1839, Thomas and Margaret brought Alexander Huggins’ sister Fannie, to join the work at the mission and to replace Sarah Williamson Pond who was moving back to Fort Snelling with Gideon.

 Thomas and Margaret had another daughter, Nancy Jane Williamson, born on July 28, 1840.
 She was followed by Smith Burgess Williamson, born on September 12, 1842.
 When Smith was a year old, the family was joined by Jane Smith Williamson, Thomas’ 40-year-old sister.
 Jane had never married and had been an abolitionist and schoolteacher in Ohio.
-She was happy to help Margaret with the five children who now ranged in age from Elizabeth, who was nine years old to little Smith.
-The last of the Williamson children born at Lac Qui Parle was Martha Moore Williamson, who arrived on April 5, 1846.
+She was happy to help Margaret with the children.
+The last of the Williamson children born at Lac Qui Parle was Martha Moore Williamson, who arrived on November 5, 1844.

 The years between 1843 and 1846 were difficult ones for the missionaries.
 While several Dakota women and children had been baptized into church membership, the traditional Indians did anything they could to discourage them from attending worship.
 The missionaries’ cattle were often killed and everyone experienced a serious shortage of protein and fresh food.
 When Joseph Renville died in 1846, Thomas Williamson was discouraged at achieving any more success at the mission.
 Instead, he accepted an invitation from Taoyateduta (also known as Little Crow), the new hereditary chief of the Kaposia band of the Mdewakanton Dakota.
 The chief’s village was located on the west bank of the Mississippi River four miles south of St. Paul and eight miles from Fort Snelling in what is today South St. Paul, Minnesota.
 He had learned to read and write at the Lac Qui Parle mission as a young man, knew the Williamsons and wanted to provide education for his own children at Kaposia.